Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 1060 should be 583% quicker than the GeForce GT 430 (OEM) overall, due to its higher bandwidth. (explain)
+Memory BandwidthIn theory, the GeForce GTX 1060 should be quite a bit faster than the GeForce GT 430 (OEM) overall. (explain)

-Texel RateThe GeForce GTX 1060 will be much (about 976%) faster with regards to anisotropic filtering than the GeForce GT 430 (OEM). (explain)
+Texel RateThe GeForce GTX 1060 is quite a bit (about 976%) more effective at AF than the GeForce GT 430 (OEM). (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 1060 is the winner, and very much so. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 1060 is superior to the GeForce GT 430 (OEM), by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison